 Dr. Eric Feigl-Ding (Eric Ding) is an epidemiologist, health economist, and nutrition scientist at the Harvard Chan School of Public Health, and a Senior Fellow at the Federation of American Scientists in Washington DC, where he is a Steering Committee member of the FAS COVID-19 Rapid Response Task Force.
 At HSPH, he is currently a Visiting Scientist (after previously holding full time positions at Harvard between 2004-2018).

-His work focuses on the intersection of health economics and public policy.
+His work focuses on the intersection of public health and public policy.
 He also currently works on behavioral interventions for prevention, Medicare cost and quality improvements, drug safety, evidence guideline improvements for nutrition, diabetes/obesity prevention, and public health programs in the US.
 He has further expertise in systematic reviews, public health program design, policy implementation, and leveraging big data for improving health systems.

 He was noted in his role as a whistleblower and leader of a key two-year-long investigation into the controversial drug safety and risk data of Vioxx®, Celebrex®, and Bextra® that drew FDA and national attention.
-Highlighted and express-published in JAMA, as chief corresponding author, he was also recognized for his role in the New York Times, and in the book Poison Pills: The Untold Story of the Vioxx Drug Scandal.
+Highlighted and express-published in JAMA, as corresponding joint-first author, he was also recognized for his role in the New York Times, and in the book Poison Pills: The Untold Story of the Vioxx Drug Scandal.